lawrennd/snippets/_physics/includes/generic-framework-intro.md

 The structure that emerged from pure information theory (lectures 1-7) is identical to the structure that physicists discovered was necessary for consistent non-equilibrium thermodynamics.

-This suggests something deep:
+This echoes the relationship from Shannon and Jaynes:

-- Information dynamics *is* thermodynamics (we've known this since Shannon and Jaynes)
+- Information dynamics *is* thermodynamics
 - But more: information dynamics *is also* a dynamical system with conserved quantities
 - The GENERIC structure is the inevitable consequence of combining these two aspects